Park-SM/HiltBinder/README.md

 ```

 ### *Map Multibinding - complex custom key*<br>
 > You can use key annotations with multiple parameters as in the code below.
-Complex custom keys require dependencies from the auto-value and auto-value annotation libraries.
+Complex custom keys require dependencies from the auto-value and auto-value-annotation libraries.
 For more information, see [References](https://dagger.dev/dev-guide/multibindings).
 ```kotlin
 /***
  * Complex key require the following dependencies: